Music Dept Special Events Series Spring 2021

 Thursday, April 22nd 11:30am-1:00pm

-Violist Ashleigh Gordon, Artistic and Executive Director, and pianist, composer, and music-based performance artist Anthony R. Green, Associate Artistic Director of Castle of Our Skins, will offer a 90-minute presentation via Zoom followed by a Q & A session for attendees.
+Violist Ashleigh Gordon, Artistic and Executive Director, and pianist, composer, and music-based performance artist Anthony R. Green, Associate Artistic Director of Castle of Our Skins, will offer a 90-minute presentation via Zoom including a Q & A session for attendees.
 Boston-based Castle of Our Skins has been at the forefront of education, performance, and advocacy of works by underrepresented and marginalized composers of color.
 This virtual presentation will focus on composers of color in classical music.

 Conversation with Marissa Rene, Composer